 - Professor Darryl Jones biography

-- Griffith School of Environment
+- Griffith School of Environment and Science

 - Brisbane City Council biodiversity protection

 The Native Wildlife Response Fund provides urgent support to understand how our native birds and other wildlife are coping with diseases, habitat loss and urbanisation which is critical to their survival.

 - A 1.3 kilometre road widening project for Compton Road in Brisbane cuts through Karawatha Forest, one of the largest areas of remnant bushland and recognised as of national significance

 - Structures used by a wide range of animals, including: koalas, kangaroos, wallabies, birds, bandicoots, echidnas, frogs, skinks, snakes, lizards and other reptiles

 - Surveys of the surrounding bushland identified 95 species of birds, eight of which were locally significant